deltabeard/Nokia-5110-Arduino-Test/README.md

 Current Status
 ==============

-Program Working. <br>
+Program Working.<br>
 90% done.
-See todo for work yet to be done.
+See todo for work yet to be done.<br>
 Development halted.